 A thorough assessment of pipeline safety requires detailed knowledge about ground conditions, design factors and operating characteristics.
 Depending on ground conditions, even vehicles such as all-terrain vehicles (ATV) or pick-up trucks have the potential to cause damage to the pipeline.

 Please contact email@example.com or work with the pipeline operator if you are uncertain if your vehicle poses a risk to the pipeline.

-In order to protect the pipeline from mining operations, no person shall work or prospect for mines or minerals laying under a pipeline or within 40 metres of the pipeline ROW without obtaining consent from the National Energy Board.
+In order to protect the pipeline from mining operations, no person shall work or prospect for mines or minerals laying under a pipeline or within 40 metres of the pipeline ROW without obtaining consent from the Canada Energy Regulator.
 This can include activities such as seismic exploration, blasting/use of explosives or quarrying, etc.

 Note: Some activities that do not require written approval may still require a site visit by a PMC representative to locate and mark the pipeline(s).
 Always Call or Click Before You Dig prior to start of work.

 PMC defines "Non-Routine Projects" as any of the following criteria: